Last updated on May 19, 2026

 Mox Amber

-Since youโ€™re limited to adding mana based on the legendary creatures or planeswalkers you control, thereโ€™ll be very few chances you get fast mana with Mox Amber.
+Since youโ€™re limited to adding mana based on the legendary creatures or planeswalkers you control, thereโ€™ll be very few chances you get early mana with Mox Amber.
 That said, if your commander costs just 1 mana, as Tamiyo, Inquisitive Student does, youโ€™ll have no issues ramping ahead of the game or potentially playing multiple spells on turn 1.

 #23.
 Mox Opal